Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 The Follow-Up That Counts

-- Digital planning guide
+- A digital planning guide

 - Floor plans